FolkerKinzel/Uris/src/Reference.md

 # FolkerKinzel.Uris
-.NET library to read, write and convert VCF files that match the vCard standards 2.1, 3.0 and 4.0.
+.NET library that supports URIs and Internet Media Types ("MIME Types").

 It enables you
 * to load VCF files from the file system and to save them there,